 When Earthborn first started over twenty years ago, our philosophy was simple; to provide paints that were better for you, your home and the environment.
 But in those days, anyone who proclaimed a love for the planet received a few funny looks and consignment to full-on hippy status!

-Well we’re pleased to say things have moved on and it’s now cool to be green.
-Eco-friendly living has become a buzzword in recent years – with the war on plastics, saving water and using less chemicals at the front of our minds.
+We are pleased to say things have moved on and it’s now cool to be green.
+Environmentally friendly living has become a buzzword in recent years.
+With the war on plastics, saving water and using fewer chemicals at the front of our minds.

 At Earthborn we get asked lots of questions about the chemicals contained within our paints.
 But did you know that most of the cleaning products used around the home will contain lots more chemicals, toxins and nasties than Earthborn paints?

-Making your own cleaning products might sound complicated but we promise it’s super easy!
-Homemade cleaning products are often cheaper, longer lasting and most importantly, toxin free, helping protect the environment by cutting out single use plastics and using naturally derived ingredients.
+Making your own cleaning products might sound complicated but we promise it’s super easy and can even be a fun activity to do with kids!
+Homemade cleaning products are often cheaper, longer lasting and most importantly, toxin free.
+Help protect the environment by using naturally derived ingredients.
 If you have children, pets or anyone with allergies living in your house this is even more worthwhile.

 To be sure you’re buying genuine eco products there are certain accreditations you can look out for, in order to make an informed decision.
-For example at Earthborn our paints carry the Ecolabel.
-The Ecolabel provides independent, third party assurance that the product meets the highest possible environmental performance and is the only environmental product certification scheme that is accepted EU wide.
+For example, at Earthborn our paints carry the Ecolabel.
+The Ecolabel provides an independent, third party assurance that the product meets the highest possible environmental performance and is the only environmental product certification scheme that is accepted EU wide.

 There are also organisations such as Blue Patch, a directory for UK & Irish businesses from a whole variety of sectors – from fashion and home to food and leisure.
 The difference is that each business has proven green credentials.
 It enables you, the customer, to browse different sectors on its website to find genuinely eco friendly businesses.